Core-periphery structure in networks: a statistical exposition: Statistical inference

 \section{Statistical inference}

-With a good understanding of the existing methods to quantify CP structure, we now turn our attention to inference on this network property.
-We begin by exploring different models which generate CP structure before studying estimation, hypothesis testing and Bayesian approaches.
+Having studied some of the existing CP quantification methods, we now turn our attention to statistical inference for CP structures.
+This section focuses on four main aspects of a statistical inference framework: generative models, estimation, hypothesis testing, and Bayesian approaches.